Ronnie Campbell: Personal life

 Campbell married Deirdre McHale in 1967, who serves on Northumberland County Council.
-They have five sons, including a set of twins, and one daughter.
+They had five sons, including a set of twins, and one daughter.
 While he served as an MP, Campbell had a reunion with his half-brother, Eric McGraw, whom he had not known due to the latter's adoption.

 In September 2016, Campbell underwent chemotherapy after being diagnosed with stomach cancer.
 He returned to Parliament on 30 November 2016 and was welcomed back during Prime Minister's Questions.